sesam-io/ais-integration/README.rst

 I also decided to rename some of them to more friendly names.
 Additionally, I computed the real ``width`` and ``length`` dimensions of the ship from the various ``to_`` parts, which I though was less confusing.
-Finally, I added the ``lat`` and ``lon`` coordinates from the ``last-seen-at`` child entity as a single ``location`` object with only ``lat`` and ``lon`` keys, which Elasticsearch can grok.
+Finally, I added the ``lat`` and ``lon`` coordinates from the ``last-seen-at`` child entity as a single ``location`` object with only ``lat`` and ``lon`` keys, which Elasticsearch can grok natively.

-To make Elasticsearch understand the shape of the documents I was going to post to it, I created a JSON schema for the properties generated:
+To make Elasticsearch understand the shape of the documents I was going to post to it, I then created a JSON schema for the properties generated:

 ::